- Categoría: Iglesia de Sta. María

 - Publicado: 12 Agosto 2016

-How and why did they build this impressive building in the eleventh century?
-Why in the decorative panels of this monumental tower are there epigraphic Kufic texts, as in the funeral minaret of Gonbad-e Qabus in Gurgan (Iran), the 'Arab Ata in Tin (Uzbekistan), or Mas'üd en Gazni (Afghanistan)?
+The reason behind the construction of this impressive building in the eleventh century has puzzled academics and ordinary people alike over centuries.
+For instance, Why there are epigraphic kufic texts in the decorative panels of this monumental tower ?
+Is there a connection between these symbols and other similar ones found in places as far away as in the funeral minaret of Gonbad-e Qabus in Gurgan (Iran), the 'Arab Ata in Tin (Uzbekistan), or Mas'üd en Gazni (Afghanistan)?

-After years of study some questions about its construction have been revealed by modern measurement techniques and complex 3D modelling techniques.
-Recent excavations in the maqbara, Islamic cemetery, of Tauste with thousands of graves, according to calculations, testify a past of splendour unknown until now.
+After years of study, these and other related questions about its construction have been recently revealed by modern measurement techniques and complex 3D modelling techniques and printing..
+Recent archaelogical excavations in the maqbara (the islamic cemetery), of Tauste have revealed thousands of graves, which testify the existence of an splendorous past unknown until now.

-Facing such important knowledge coming from the recent discoveries, "El Patiaz" Cultural Association raised the need of creating a visual document explaining and teaching these concepts and making them accessible to public in a didactical way.
-This initiative, after hundreds of hours of extensive measurements, representation through specific programs of technical, modelling and animation 3D drawing, and a trip to Iran to visit similar works and exchange opinions with the most prestigious scholars from the University of Architecture in Teheran, gave as a result this Infography.
-We propose this work as a virtual trip to the past, starting from the present moment.
+Given the historical and cultural relevance of these recent discoveries, "El Patiaz" Cultural Association raised the need of creating a visual document devoted to explain, to promote and to teach these concepts, making them accessible to a general public in a didactic way.
+This initiative has required hundreds of hours of extensive measurements and architetonical work using specific computational modelling in a 3D context.
+In addition, it has also involved a work trip to Iran in which the researchers visited similar works and discussed with prominent scholars from the University of Architecture in Teheran.
+The present Infography is the final outcome of all this collective and multidisciplinar research.
+As we conceptualize it, this Infography can be viewed as a virtual trip to the past, starting from the present moment

 We are sure that many concepts, so far unmovable, must be reviewed and taken into account by researchers.